Hamada92/todo_ddd/README.md

 Under the `services` folder, I created a service object that encapsulates the logic for updating/tagging a task, and tested separately in Rspec.
 This could've also been part of the task model, or even a Taggable concern that's included in the model, but its my opinion that as models tend to grow too big, services can help with keeping the models at moderate size.

-I had to make a choice whether to make the bridge table (task_tags) polymprphic, so that in the future it could be used to tag other models (e.g. Article), but polymorphic associations ignore referential integrity in the database, which is something that shouldn't be sacrificed, so I decided against it.

 I had to make 2 small changes to the postman-test file:
 1. Remove the `[0]` from line 324 and 325
 2. Expect the tag id to be any number greater than 0, instead of specifically expecting ids 2 and 3 (which changes from database to another and could lead to test failures.)